 The water drop test to check the surface of your concrete

 Besides etching the concrete, both of these products work on rust stains, dirt, and efflorescence.
 Best yet, you don’t have to worry about fumes burning your lungs and they are safe for the environment.
 They are considered commercial grade products and Gel Tek for Profiling is even certified by the International American Society for Testing and Materials, otherwise known as ASTM.

 Note: Do not confuse the etching products that come in store bought epoxy kits or the citrus based products from the big box stores as commercial grade.
 They will not work nearly as well.

 Using these products as an alternative to acid etching your garage floor is fairly straight forward and easy.
 Follow the instructions by the manufacturer and adhere to any precautions.
-Unless you are installing an epoxy coating that can be applied on damp concrete, make sure to give the slab a few days to dry out before applying your desired coating.
+Unless you are installing an epoxy coating that can be applied on damp concrete, make sure to give the garage floor 24-48 hours to dry out before applying your desired coating.